 Several thought leaders have started publishing guidance on the ways HR can embrace 21st-century business methodologies.
 Jacob Morgan published an article in the Harvard Business Review entitled “The Future of Work” (chart on the right).
 This article lays out some of the changes that we want to engender in a modern workplace, not just an agile one.
 There are many, many changes (as you can see) that will help us move that direction.

 Many other recent works make the same arguments for changing our people and reward systems.
-Dan Pink’s Drive is a must-read on that.
-Lean Startup by Eric Ries is another relatively recent work that describes some of those changes as well.
+Dan Pink’s is a must-read on that. by Eric Ries is another relatively recent work that describes some of those changes as well.
 And there are some good examples in the industry.
 Adobe released a video describing how they’ve replaced annual performance reviews with a wholly different – and more popular – system.

 Changes to Management Thinking

 We need to engage HR in helping our management team understand the changes required for a successful agile adoption.
 In particular, if a team is getting their work assigned from a Product Owner (or “customer team”), managers oftentimes find themselves challenged to figure out what their job is.
-Jurgen Appelo’s Management 3.0 (M3.0) is probably the leading management transformation framework.
+Jurgen Appelo’s (M3.0) is probably the leading management transformation framework.
 While it’s not prescriptive, the ideas Jurgen presents help managers understand how their jobs are changing.
 At its core, M3.0 says that “management is too important to leave to managers” but teaches that managers are responsible for managing the business systems and ecosystem.
 It’s not exactly revolutionary thinking, but Jurgen has done a great job of distilling disparate ideas into an easy-to-understand presentation.

 HR and Finance are important partners in our an agile transformation.
 They are often where our culture gets formalized as process and policy.
 If we want to change our culture we need to engage them early and often.
 But we need to make sure that we’re clear about our need – and desire – to partner with them.
 We’re not asking them to change on a whim – there is a purpose.
 The best question to ask is: “How can I help you help us?”